 Consent Matters – Boundaries, Respect and Positive Intervention

 Since the purpose of the IRTG 1064 is to promote the training of next-generation scientists, we would like to encourage and provide practical measures that reinforce the tenets of equality and respect, and thus contribute to changing the social climate in academia and beyond.
-As part of a pilot project in Germany, we are offering a course to IRTG members to raise awareness on the issue of sexual consent and positive intervention.
+As part of a pilot project in Germany, we offered a course in 2019 to IRTG members to raise awareness on the issue of sexual consent and positive intervention.

 Consent Matters is an online course that focuses on sexual consent and how to recognise situations when consent can and can't be given, whatever your gender or sexuality.
 The course can support you in thinking about your own boundaries and how to talk about them.
 It also demonstrates different ways you could step in if you see or hear something you're uncomfortable with.